Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Coliban river, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Coliban river ensures that downstream agricultural zones receive consistent supply.
 Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Upper Coliban.

 Agricultural & Economic Significance